piersfinlayson/piersfinlayson.github.io/_posts/2023-09-05-building-micropython-for-pico-w.markdown

 tags:   raspberry pi pico bare metal gcc arm python MicroPython
 ---

-# Building MicroPython from source for the Raspberry Pi Pico W

 Instructions for building MicroPython from source from a newly installed Raspberry Pi (with a 64-bit OS).
 The Raspberry Pi official documentation for doing this is [here](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-python-sdk.pdf).

 ## ARM GNU Toolchain